jrollin/rust-cli-workshop/1_setup/README.md

 > * String are stored Utf8 encoded in Rust

+## :clap: Congrats

-## :clap: Congrats, you have a working Rust setup !
+You have a working Rust setup !

 Check the expected source code  [here](./solution/src/main.rs)